Admissions

 For additional recordings, please visit the Berkeley Journalism YouTube Channel.
 You can also explore the 2025 Graduate Admissions Webinar Series (also on YouTube), covering topics such as navigating the graduate school application, re-entering academia, and student life in California.

-In addition to YouTube, you are always welcome to follow Berkeley Journalism on Instagram, LinkedIn, Twitter, or Like us on Facebook, whatever your social media preference.
+In addition to YouTube, you are always welcome to follow Berkeley Journalism on Instagram, LinkedIn, Twitter (X), or Like us on Facebook, whatever your social media preference.
+We hope you'll continue to stay connected!

 Thank You For Visiting